 Head Coach for Berry College Baseball, David Beasley

-Under Beasley’s guidance, the 2009 Vikings finished the season as regular season champions of the Southern States Athletic Conference with a record of 46-16 with a 22-5 conference mark.
+In Berry’s NAIA years, Beasely led the 2009 Vikings to a regular season champions of the Southern States Athletic Conference with a record of 46-16 with a 22-5 conference mark.
 The team made the school’s first-ever appearance at the NAIA World Series, placing fifth in the national tournament and earning a No. 4 ranking in the final NAIA National Poll, the highest ranking in school history.It was the most successful season that the coach has known, as the group tied the school record for wins in a season with 46 victories.
 He has also won a TranSouthTournament title, an SSAC Tournament Title and the first regular-season SSAC title in school history.

-Under Beasley’s leadership, Berry has continued to improve its facilities to become one of the best in college baseball.
-The latest edition is a 6000 sq. ft. indoor hitting and pitching facility.
+Under Beasley’s leadership, Berry has continued to improve its facilities to become one of the best in the Southern Athletic Association.
+The latest edition is a 6,000 square-foot indoor hitting and pitching facility.

 A native of Troy, Ala., Beasley played two years of baseball at George C. Wallace Junior College in Selma, Ala., earning All-America honors as a standout third baseman.
 He then transferred to Huntingdon College where he played under former Berry coach Steve Shartzer.
-Beasley graduated from Huntingdon with a bachelor’s degree in physical education in 1987, and he earned his master’s degree in physical education from Alabama State University in Montgomery.
+Beasley graduated from Huntingdon with a bachelor’s degree in physical education in 1987 and earned his master’s degree in physical education from Alabama State University in Montgomery.
 He served as an assistant under Shartzer before taking over as Berry’s head coach in the spring of 1998.

 Beasley is married to the former Cindy King of Panama City, Fla.
 They have three children, Heath, Alexis and Dylan, and the family resides in Rome, Ga.